WVU Core Arboretum Pawpaw Parties

 The pawpaw (Asimina triloba) is the largest fruit native to West Virginia.
 Pawpaws have a delicious tropical flavor that some describe as a combination of banana, mango, and pineapple and a smooth, creamy texture.
 Pawpaws ripen in autumn, and the Arboretum’s trees typically produce enough ripe fruit to gather and share sometime in September.

-Also, on September 28, we are having the second annual WV Pawpaw Festival at the Arboretum!
+Also, on September 25, we are having the third annual WV Pawpaw Festival at the Arboretum!
 We are collaborating with Neal Peterson from Peterson Pawpaws and local chefs including Marion Ohlinger from Hill and Hollow to present pawpaws to the public in both fresh and prepared versions.
-We are also going to have live music and fun activities for all at the Pawpaw Festival.
+We are also going to have live music, food trucks, and fun activities for all at the Pawpaw Festival.
 More information about the Pawpaw Festival will be posted soon, as we get plans finalized.
 The Pawpaw Festival is also free and open to the public, and we hope to see you there!